ecovillage/cabler/README.md

 ## Development

+### Live Reload

+A [Guardfile](Guardfile) and the respective gems for `livereloading` are set up.
+That means if you want your browser window to automaticall trigger a rerender when you changed some files, you can run `guard -g livereload` (in a separate shell).

 ### Tests

 There are very few tests which can be run with `rails t`.
 Use `rails test -f` for *fast-failing* mode (abort after first test fail).